mayurneve/ezRecon/README.md

 #Output:

-The script outputs all results to a recon_results directory, which contains:
+The script outputs all results to a recon_results <Domain Name> directory, which contains:

 - whois.txt: Domain WHOIS information
 - dns_records.txt: DNS records